 Through supportive groups and classes, participants learn to strengthen their coping skills, practice boundaries, communication skills, and gain support and encouragement.

 In 2016, we identified a community need for women: a safe space for homeless women and children to go during the day to access showers, laundry, case managers and social services.
 Founders Andrea and Amy, began a needs assessment by connecting with over 16 service providers and nearly 40 homeless women who were living on the streets and sleeping in the shelters.
 They were met with overwhelming support, so in 2017 Uniting Partners for Women and Children was founded.

-Homeless women have very unique needs that are not currently being served in Louisville.
+Homeless women have very unique needs that were not currently being served in Louisville.
 The majority of homeless women have experienced traumatic events in both adulthood and childhood.
 In order for these women to feel safe, they need to have a space specifically designed for women only.
-In Louisville there is no day center for only women, that offers comprehensive access to hygiene and social services.
+In Louisville there was no day center for only women, that offered comprehensive access to hygiene and social services.
 In 2016, the Continuum of Care (CoC) Homeless Consumer Participation Task Force reported a need for a full-time women’s day shelter in Louisville.

-UP intends to provide a safe place to rest, build community, and find resources needed to reclaim their lives such as showers, laundry, access to a phone and mailing address and connections to housing, employment, and financial benefits.
-UP will provide resources and referrals through case management and a partnership of providers and will assist homeless women and youth with obtaining ID’s and birth certificates.
+UP provides a safe place to rest, build community, and find resources needed to reclaim lives such as showers, laundry, access to a phone and mailing address and connections to housing, employment, and financial benefits.
+UP provides resources and referrals through case management and a partnership of providers and assists homeless women and youth with obtaining ID’s and birth certificates.

 1 in 4 homeless women are homeless because of her experience with violence